Who runs Canyon Gear?

-I am lucky enough to live in the lower Blue Mountains, with great canyons practically on my doorstep.
-This has allowed me to exploring hundreds of stunning canyons over more than a decade.
+I am lucky enough to live in the Blue Mountains, with great canyons practically on my doorstep.
+This has allowed me to explore hundreds of stunning canyons over more than a decade.

-In more recent years, I have been lucky enough to canyoneer in the United States, where my eyes were opened to some amazing techniques and equipment that make descending canyons easier, safer, more enjoyable, and most importantly, more sustainable.
+In more recent years, I had the opportunity to canyoneer in the United States, where my eyes were opened to some amazing techniques and equipment that make descending canyons easier, safer, more enjoyable, and most importantly, more sustainable.

 Why did you set this store up?

 After arranging a bulk order of specialist retrievable anchor equipment for a group of two-dozen Australian canyoners, I realised there was a real need for a specialist online store that was devoted to providing only the best gear for canyoners.

 When canyoning kicked off in Australia seven decades ago, it involved bushwalkers armed with nothing more than heavy manila ropes which they used to visit previously inaccessible slot canyons for the first time.
 Over the decades, techniques and equipment from other pursuits that involved rope-work — such as rock climbing and caving — allowed canyoning to go from a niche activity to a significant outdoor pursuit.
 But the challenges faced by canyoners differ in many ways from other outdoor activities.
 This has resulted in specialist equipment being developed that provides the best possible performance for these unique environments.
 This has largely been driven by canyoners in Europe and the United States, where the popularity of exploring technical canyons has exploded in recent decades.